yuanqing/figma-plugins/packages/figma-component-utilities/README.md

 Creates a copy of the selected Main Component.

+### Convert Component to Frame

+Convert the selected Main Component or Instance to a Frame.

 ### Replace with Component

 Opens a modal with a list of components in the document.
 Choose a component in the list to replace the selected layers.